Switzerland would probably come in at the top of my list when I think of cheap destinations.

 Airbnb instead of hotels or hostels

-Even though you are guaranteed a very clean and organized room, it is expensive to stay in a hotel or hostel in Switzerland.
+Even though you are guaranteed a very clean and organized room, staying in a hotel or hostel in Switzerland is expensive.

-A one-night stay in a hotel in Geneva, Zurich, or even in a mountain village such as Zermatt, with or without breakfast, costs approximately a minimum of $35 a room.
+A one-night hotel stay in Geneva, Zurich, or even a mountain village like Zermatt costs approximately $35 a room.
 Airbnb provides good accommodation alternatives with rooms, or entire homes, listed around $20 per night.

 It may not be a huge difference, but the money you save on lodging adds up very quickly over multiple days.